New York State Tax Audit and Investigation

 The New York Department of Tax and Finance can audit any return that you submit to the agency.
 However, these are the most common types of audits in New York State:

-• Residency Audits — These audits are very comprehensive, and they assess if you are a resident of the state and when.
+- Residency Audits — These audits are very comprehensive, and they assess if you are a resident of the state and when.
 New York residents must pay tax on all of their income regardless of where it was sourced from, but non-residents only need to pay tax on their NY-based income.
 Your residency status can have a significant impact on your NY state liability.
-These audits involve a domicile test and a statutory residency test, and then, they determine if you allocated the correct amount of your income to New York State.
+These audits involve a thorough examination of your ties to New York State, including a domicile test and a statutory residency test, and this process allows the DTF to determine if you allocated the correct amount of your income to New York State.
+Auditors get very granular during these audits, looking at travel schedules, where you keep your pets, and other personal details.

 Those are the most common types of New York State audits.
 Regardless of the type of return being audited, the audit may be conducted in a few different ways.
 Take a look.

-• Desk Audits — The NY DTF sends you an audit notice, and you set up a meeting to go to the auditor's desk.
+- Desk Audits — The NY DTF sends you an audit notice, and you set up a meeting to go to the auditor's desk which will happen at a DTF office somewhere near your business.
 Then, you bring in your supporting documents for the auditor to review.
+You may need multiple meetings to resolve the audit.

-• Field Audits — These audits happen in your home or at your place of business (usually the latter).
+- Field Audits — These audits happen in your home or at your place of business (usually the latter), but if you hire an attorney, the auditor may be willing to come to the attorney's office.
 They are called field audits because the auditor goes out in the field to meet with you.
+If possible, you may want to try to hold these audits in an attorney's office. as a neutral third space can sometimes be more convenient than your place of business.

 When the NY DTF sends you the audit notice, it will explain what is being audited and the type of audit.
 For instance, it may say that you're facing a sales tax audit handled by correspondence.
 The notice will also have instructions on what type of information you need to provide to the auditor.